step/tweetable/docs/Manual.md

 ## Terminology

 #### Passage
-- It is a paragraph which is the main part of the exercise.
+&nbsp; &nbsp; &nbsp; It is a paragraph which is the main part of the exercise.

 #### Response
-- It is an answer given by the student to the passage.
+&nbsp; &nbsp; &nbsp; It is an answer given by the student to the passage.
 Also known as Tweet because of the 140 character limit.

 #### Commence Time
- - A time when an exercise will be available to the students to attempt it.
+&nbsp; &nbsp; &nbsp; A time when an exercise will be available to the students to attempt it.

 #### Conclude Time
- - A time when an exercise will no longer be available to the students.
+&nbsp; &nbsp; &nbsp; A time when an exercise will no longer be available to the students.

 #### Commenced
- - All the available exercises to attempt.
+&nbsp; &nbsp; &nbsp; All the available exercises to attempt.

 #### Attempted
- - The exercises which are attempted by the students.
+&nbsp; &nbsp; &nbsp; The exercises which are attempted by the students.

 #### Missed
- - The exercises which are missed by the students and can not be attempted by them.
+&nbsp; &nbsp; &nbsp; The exercises which are missed by the students and can not be attempted by them.

 #### Tag
- - A grade given to a student on his/her Response is known as a tag.
+&nbsp; &nbsp; &nbsp; A grade given to a student on his/her Response is known as a tag.
 Each tag has a weight which is the basis of the points given in leader board.
 Additionally, a tag has a custom color and description.

 #### Duration
-  - Time duration in which student have to attempt the exercise.Failing in that will move it to Missed section for that student.
+&nbsp; &nbsp; &nbsp; Time duration in which student have to attempt the exercise.Failing in that will move it to Missed section for that student.

 #### Leader Board
- - A leader board which shows the position of a student among their batch.
+&nbsp; &nbsp; &nbsp; A leader board which shows the position of a student among their batch.

 #### Commence
- - Gives an exercise to the students right away.
+&nbsp; &nbsp; &nbsp; Gives an exercise to the students right away.

 #### Conclude
- - Closes an exercise for the students immediately.
+&nbsp; &nbsp; &nbsp; Closes an exercise for the students immediately.

 #### New
- - Create a draft for the exercise which requires title, passage and time duration.
+&nbsp; &nbsp; &nbsp; Create a draft for the exercise which requires title, passage and time duration.

 #### Drafts
-- The drafted exercises which are not yet available to the students.
+&nbsp; &nbsp; &nbsp; The drafted exercises which are not yet available to the students.

 #### Ongoing
- - All the ongoing exercises which are opened for the students to attempt.
+&nbsp; &nbsp; &nbsp; All the ongoing exercises which are opened for the students to attempt.

 #### Concluded
- - All the exercises which are attempted by students and are no longer available for them to attempt.
+&nbsp; &nbsp; &nbsp; All the exercises which are attempted by students and are no longer available for them to attempt.

+____

 ## Admin Guide